Recursion operators and bi-Hamiltonian representations of cubic evolutionary (2+1)-dimensional systems: Symmetry condition and integrability

 If we choose $B_i$ to be the second factors in \eqref{skewa5}, then $A_i$ are defined by \eqref{skewa5} only up to a common factor.
-It is interesting to note that choosing this factor to be $1/u_{tt}$, the same as the denominator in $B_i$, we obtain as a consequence that all the operators $A_i$ and $B_i$ automatically satisfy all the conditions \eqref{commut}.
-We will see that this turns out be the general property of all 1-parameter integrable equations given below.
+It is interesting to note that choosing this factor to be $1/u_{tt}$, the same as involved in $B_i$, we obtain as a consequence that all the operators $A_i$ and $B_i$ automatically satisfy all the conditions \eqref{commut}.
+A similar property holds for three-parameter equations given below.

-The Lax pair is constituted by the operators
+The Lax pair is constituted by the operators \eqref{laxa5}.

-The recursions for symmetries are given by
+The recursions for symmetries are given by \eqref{rec_a5}. $\blacksquare$

-\subsection{$c_4$-parameter system}
+\subsection{$(c_4c_6c_7)$-parameter system}